 Previous coverage about the company, which began in Florida more than a decade ago as “Avera Motors,” focused on what appeared to be a situation where the company’s founders received $2 million in grant money from the state of Florida, then promptly vanished from the state, leaving Florida taxpayers with nothing to show for the investment.
 The initial assumption was that the company founders fleeced Florida taxpayers and the company would never amount to anything.
 But those underlying assumptions were (obviously, now) fundamentally wrong.
-We’re leaving this story up for context, but we’re also posting a new story about the company to better reflect what has transpired over the last four years, which is nothing short of remarkable.
+We’re leaving this story up for context, but we can’t stress enough that the progress of the company over the last four years has been nothing short of remarkable.

 12/9/2016 – UPDATE: After receiving a surge in traffic based on Rivian Automotive’s announced plans to buy a manufacturing plant and bring 500-1000 jobs to Central Illinois, I am posting all files relevant to the incentive contract that Rivian’s founders received when they were in Florida.
 Those files are at the bottom of this post.
-Rivian has morphed several times over the past seven years, promising much but delivering little.
+Rivian has morphed several times over the past seven years.
 Here’s hoping they deliver on their end of the bargain for the people of Illinois, my birth state (Moline).

 In 2010, Florida state representative Debbie Mayfield cast a vote in favor of a $2 million grant to a Florida-based company called Avera Motors, promising to deliver “high mileage, ultra-efficient cars” that would be capable of achieving a fuel-efficiency rating of 60 miles-per-gallon.
 The company spent every last penny of the $2 million from Florida’s taxpayers: $1.1 million on salaries and “fringe benefits,” another $170,000 on contract services, and most of the rest of the money was reportedly spent on “equipment.”